Frugal living: Is life more difficult for those of us who are frugal?

-Here's an interesting question: If you live a frugal life, is your life harder than the life of someone who spends a great deal more money than you?
+Here's an interesting question about frugal living: If you live a frugal life, is your life harder than the life of someone who spends a great deal more money than you?
 Or, is it easier?

 To this humble blogger, life becomes measurably easier when living frugally.

-For example, a frugal person may not opt for the cheapest t-shirt in the store.
+For example, a frugal person may not opt for the cheapest t-shirt in the store, provided the shirt fits and feels comfortable.
 If another brand offers a better quality product, but at a higher price, the more expensive option might be the better buy because it will last longer.
-Remember, frugal does not equal cheap.

 Frugal living beats many of the alternatives

 Compare frugal living to those who live paycheck-to-paycheck.

 Naturally, worry over finances is the source of profound stress for many Americans.
 Losing a job means the dependable source of income is no longer guaranteed, jeopardizing the livelihood of the family.

 Frugal living, on the other hand, often implies a savings account.
 It means we are spending less than we are making, generally by a wide margin.
 It means we have money left over month-to-month.

 Now, compare frugal living to a high-income earner who treats him or herself to the nicer things in life.
 It's great to make lots of money, but high spending habits put us in a position of weakness.